merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 {% include IMAGE path="/images/trichodesmium_tutorial/01_contigs_stats.png" width=80 %}

 {:.notice}
 The approximate number of genomes is an estimate based on the frequency of each single-copy core gene.
-It is mostly useful in metagenomics context, where you expect multiple microbial populations.
+It is mostly useful in a metagenomics context, where you expect multiple microbial populations to be included in your set of contigs.
 This estimate is based on the mode (or most frequently occurring number) of single-copy core genes.
-Here, we know we generated a {% include ARTIFACT name="contigs-db" %} with a single genome, hence the expected number of genome = 1 bacteria.
+Here, we know we generated a {% include ARTIFACT name="contigs-db" %} with a single genome, hence the expected number of genomes = 1 bacteria.
 GOOD.

-You can also export the information displayed on your browser by running the command the flag `--output-file` or `-o`.
+You can also export the information displayed on your browser by running {% include PROGRAM name="anvi-display-contigs-stats" %} with the flag `--output-file` or `-o`.
 Anvi'o will then write a TAB-delimited file with the above values.
-And if you don't want the browser page to open, you can also use the flag `--report-as-text`
+And if you don't want the browser page to open at all, you can also use the flag `--report-as-text`.

 ```bash
 anvi-display-contigs-stats Trichodesmium_sp-contigs.db --report-as-text -o Trichodesmium_sp-contigs-stats.txt